w3c/wai-easy-checks/content/zoom-levels.md

 This is just for practice.
 Also, you can see what the check will look like on an accessible page.

 * Don't use a big wide browser window.
 Resize your browser so that it is quite narrow
-* Press 'Ctrl'/'Cmd' with '+' to enlarage the text to 200%.
+* Press 'Ctrl'/'Cmd' with '+' to enlarge the text to 200%.
 Doing it five times should bring you to 200%
 * Note that all the text wraps to remain within the visible area as you zoomed.
 Also, no horizontal scrolling is required

 ### Checking other pages